ton-community/tutorials/03-client/index.md

 Before we can start writing code, we need to install certain developer tools on our computer.

 Since our frontend will run inside a browser, it will be implemented in JavaScript.
 The most convenient runtime for developing JavaScript projects is Nodejs.
 The installation instructions are [here](https://nodejs.org/).
-We will need a fairly recent version of node like v16 or v17.
+We will need a fairly recent version of node (at least v16).
 You can verify your nodejs version by running `node -v` in terminal.

 The second tool we need is an initialized TON wallet like [Tonkeeper](https://tonkeeper.com).
 If you don't have a wallet, please take a look at tutorial 1.
 The wallet will communicate with our dapp via a protocol called [TON Connect 2](https://github.com/ton-connect).
 If you choose a different wallet than Tonkeeper, please verify it supports this version of TON Connect.
 Don't forget to make sure your wallet is connected to the correct network - mainnet or testnet.